 If, after making the impeller adjustment the pump does not deliver its rated capacity, the impellers can be lowered one step at a time until the lowest possible adjustment is achieved without the impellers dragging.

 On the other hand, if the impellers appear to be dragging after the initial adjustment, the unit should be stopped and the impellers raised one step.
 Dragging impellers will increase the load significantly and can usually be heard and felt as increased vibration.
 A sharp rise in motor amperage will occur when impellers are dragging.

-5.3.1 Impeller adjustment for a hollow shaft driver
+5.3.1 Impeller adjustment procedure